Harbor Bridge Project

-The Harbor Bridge Project (or New Harbor Bridge or US 181 Harbor Bridge) was the replacement of the existing through arch bridge that crosses the Corpus Christi Ship Channel, which serves the Port of Corpus Christi in Corpus Christi, Texas, with a modern cable-stayed bridge design.
-The route will connect with SH 286 (the Crosstown Expressway) at its southern terminus and US 181 on the north.
-Groundbreaking on construction took place on August 8, 2016 and was scheduled to be completed by the spring of 2020, but was extensively delayed by engineering and design issues, and opened to traffic on June 28, 2025.
+The Harbor Bridge Project (or New Harbor Bridge or US 181 Harbor Bridge) is the replacement of the former through arch bridge that crosses the Corpus Christi Ship Channel, which serves the Port of Corpus Christi in Corpus Christi, Texas, with a modern cable-stayed bridge design.
+The route connects with SH 286 (the Crosstown Expressway) at its southern terminus and US 181 on the north.
+Groundbreaking on construction took place on August 8, 2016 and was scheduled to be completed by the spring of 2020, but was extensively delayed by engineering and design issues.
+It finally opened to traffic on June 28, 2025.
+Demolition of the old bridge began in November 2025.